Hallessandro/Hallessandro.github.io/_posts/2018-11-18-criando-bot-com-hubot.md

 > “Adapters are the interface to the service you want your hubot to run on.”

 No nosso caso vamos integrar o Hubot ao RocketChat, por isso quando questionado pelo adapter, responda “rocketchat”.
-Para as demais perguntas fique a vontade para responder, além do adapter a única outra que fará grande diferença é o nome do bot, pois é por esse nome que ele será chamado.
+Para as demais perguntas fique a vontade para responder da forma como quiser, além do adapter a única outra que fará grande diferença é o nome do bot, pois é por esse nome que ele será chamado.

 ![first-test](../assets/img/post_hubot/01.png)